Better health in our 50s

 Cognitive engagement – having a purpose and ongoing learning

 To keep our brains sharp, it is important to keep learning – acquiring new skills and/ or engaging in complex tasks help to maintain neural connections.
-Other important factors include social engagement and purposeful activities such as hobbies, mentoring and creative pursuits that have been shown to enhance mental clarity, and boost motivation.
-What’s good for your brain.

 The other side of the coin is managing cognitive risks, including loneliness: What’s bad for your brain.